deepgram/content/articles/en/community/dynamic-endpointing-ai-receptionist-1308603227779895297.md

-# Dynamic Endpointing for AI Receptionist
+# Dynamic Endpointing For AI Assistants

-Creating an AI receptionist that effectively handles user communication involves managing dynamic endpointing settings.
+Creating an AI Assistant that effectively handles user communication involves managing dynamic endpointing settings.
 Endpointing refers to the ability to detect pauses or the end of a user's speech, which is critical when tailoring an AI system that responds swiftly while handling user interruptions or prolonged inputs like phone numbers or IDs.

 In scenarios where a low endpointing setting (such as 0ms) is preferred for snappy responses and quick interruption detection, there might be a necessity to adjust this setting.
 Specifically, when a user needs to input longer sequences of speech, like a phone number or an insurance ID, a higher endpointing threshold is beneficial to avoid premature speech termination.